arzwa/InfGenetics/doc/infmodel.md

 We shall denote this derived quantity as $\xi$.

 Of course, if the locus is IBD with probability $F_{i,i}$, we have that the expected value of $\var X_A$ is $\xi(1-F_{i,i})$.
-Under the model delineated above with the scaling of allelic effects across ploidy levels, we find that the contribution of a single parent $i$ to the segregation variance among tetraploid offspring of a diploid parental pair is
+Under the model delineated above with the scaling of allelic effects across ploidy levels, we find that the contribution of a single diploid parent $i$ to the segregation variance among tetraploid offspring is

 $$ V_i = 2\beta_4 V_{0,2} \xi (1 - F_{i,i})$$